frolovilya/avr-blink-led/README.md

 # Blink LED on ATMega328P

-An implementation of the infamous Arduino's Blink example using raw C AVR programming without any extra libraries and Arduino IDE.
+An implementation of the Arduino's Blink example using raw C AVR programming without any extra libraries and Arduino IDE.

 An equivalent of the following code: